-Boeing will halt 737 production in January, following two fatal MAX crashes
+Boeing crisis escalates as planemaker halts 737 production after two crashes

 Spirit, which makes the MAX fuselage along with other parts such as pylons, said on Monday it would work with Boeing to understand any changes to the production rate.

-Analysts highlighted Safran SA and Senior Plc as other suppliers that could experience disruption impacts.
+Analysts highlighted Safran SA and Senior Plc as other suppliers that could experience disruptions.

 Airlines with 737 MAX jets and orders also face added uncertainty after already scaling back flying schedules and delaying growth plans due to the grounding.
 Southwest Airlines Co, the largest 737 MAX customer, said last week it had reached a confidential compensation agreement with Boeing for a portion of a projected $830 million hit to operating income in 2019 from the grounding.